oskarikinnunen/PresentableFDF/README.md

   - Functions defined in the **mlx.h** header.
 MLX is a very simple graphics library which only permits drawing images "one pixel at a time".
     This means we had to implement our own DDA or Bresenham algorithm for drawing lines.
 (And much more of course)

 Simplified program flow:

-  Parse the file that was passed as an argument to the program.
-This is represented as a "triangle map" (t_tri_map) in the rest of the program. https://github.com/oskarikinnunen/PresentableFDF/blob/b6cfa9066d24f16314af8d93e0ba95db707a93e7/include/fdf.h#L72-L79
+  -Parse the file that was passed as an argument to the program.
+This is represented as a "triangle map" (t_tri_map) in the rest of the program. https://github.com/oskarikinnunen/PresentableFDF/blob/b6cfa9066d24f16314af8d93e0ba95db707a93e7/include/fdf.h#L72-L79 -Make a copy of the original untransformed triangle map, apply some rotation matrices to it and save the z-buffer.

 Bonus features: